cocos-creator/docs-3d-deprecated/en/editor/extension/contributions-menu.md

 }
 ```

-Then the editor will add an **Open Hello World** menu in the **Extensio**.
+Then the editor will add an **Open Hello World** menu in the **Extension**.
 After clicking this menu, an openPanel message will be sent to the registered extension.
-Then trigger the openPanel method in the extension.
+Then trigger the `openPanel` method in the extension.

 ### path